jsxgraph/jsxgraph_website/src/resources/citing/_citing.section.md

 JSXGraph.
 Center for Mobile Learning with Digital Technology – University of Bayreuth, Germany. https://jsxgraph.org.

-# How to Embed a Link to JSXGraph’s Website
+# Embed a Link to JSXGraph

-A clickable logo can link users to the JSXGraph site seamlessly:
+You can easily link to the JSXGraph website by adding the logo to your own website:

 <a href="https://jsxgraph.org" target="_blank" title="Visit JSXGraph">
     <img src="https://jsxgraph.org/home/media/logos/jsxgraph/png/screen/jsxgraph-logo_blue-banner-solid-text-solid.png"